+1 305 459 6636

 +1 305 459 6550

-Miguel Zaldivar is Global Co-Head of Hogan Lovells Infrastructure, Project and Public Finance practice and concentrates his practice on project finance, cross-border corporate and M&A transactions in Latin America, with an emphasis on energy project development.
+Miguel Zaldivar is a member of the Hogan Lovells Global Board and serves as Co-Head of the firm's Infrastructure, Energy, Resources and Projects practice.
+He concentrates his practice on project finance, cross-border corporate and M&A transactions in Latin America, with an emphasis on energy project development.
 Miguel has ongoing experience and is fully familiar with the legal system, culture, and business practices of Latin America.
 As a result, he has the ability to advise U.S., European, and Asian multinational corporations in their business dealings in Latin America, combining his common law training and experience with his vast knowledge of civil law.
 He also advises Latin American state-owned companies in a wide variety of international matters.

 Miguel has represented investors with respect to significant business interests in Venezuela, Mexico, Ecuador, Colombia, Honduras, the Dominican Republic, and other Central and South American nations, principally in the petrochemical, oil and gas, power, pharmaceutical, retail sale of goods, and transportation industries.
 He has directly negotiated credit facility arrangements for sovereign and corporate clients with export credit and development entities, including China Development Bank, the Export-Import Bank of China, Eximbank of Russia, Japan Bank of International Cooperation (JBIC), and the International Finance Corporation (IFC).